billynewport/datasurface/docs/aws/design.md

 ## Alternatives for ingestion/staging and buffering

 This is a relatively heavy weight way to ingest data and keep it in a snapshot + delta format for use downstream hydration of data containers used by consumers.
 For example, there are products such as [Estuary](http://estuary.dev) which can be used to ingest the data in to a streamstore (managed by them) and from there, the data can be materialized in other data containers.
-This is more efficient that using the approach described above and is under consideration as an alternative in this initial implementation.
+This is more efficient than using the approach described above and is under consideration as an alternative in this initial implementation.

 ## How the DataPlatform interacts with the DataSurface model